jpelz/DaFlowPINN/README.md

 <!-- Start Description -->

 **DaFlowPINN** is a modular and extensible Python framework for building and training Physics-Informed Neural Networks (PINNs) for data assimilation of incompressible, time-dependend 3D fluid flows.
-It is primaly developed for postprocessing of Particle Tracking Velocimetry (PTV) data during a master's thesis.
+It is primarily developed for postprocessing of Particle Tracking Velocimetry (PTV) data during a master's thesis.
 It includes components for model definition, training customization, boundary condition handling, and postprocessing utilities.

 ---
 <!-- End Description -->